Funds see no silver bullet in short-selling ban

-LONDON European fund managers led a chorus of criticism of a two-week short-selling ban slapped on four euro zone stock markets on Friday, with restrictions seen more likely to nurture erratic trading than eliminate it.
+LONDON Short-selling bans will fail to put a floor under the sagging share prices of European financial stocks and bonds until mutual fund managers are convinced policymakers have a sure-fire plan to save the Euro zone project.

-Regulators in France, Spain, Belgium and Italy have vetoed trades by market participants who profit from market anxiety by betting on falling share prices in a bid to diffuse volatility and repair confidence.
+Regulators in France, Spain, Belgium and Italy will impose restrictions on market participants who seek handsome profits by betting on falling share prices from Friday, in moves aimed at diffusing volatility and repairing confidence.

-But a crackdown on speculative short-selling is unlikely to arrest a wave of selling by institutional investors who have decided they have little stomach for big holdings in euro zone banks and indebted governments who might call on them again for emergency capital.
+But a crackdown on speculative short-selling is unlikely to arrest sell-offs from institutional investors who have decided they have little stomach for big holdings in banks and indebted governments who might call on them again for emergency capital.

 "Putting a little Band-Aid on a wound that needs many stitches won't solve the issue.
 All that it'll do is reduce the credibility of the person who had the Band-Aid idea," said Pedro de Noronha, managing partner at hedge fund manager Noster Capital.